 Equilibrium Fast Trading

-High-speed market connections improve investors' ability to search for attractive quotes in fragmented markets, raising gains from trade.
-They also enable fast traders to observe market information before slow traders, generating adverse selection, and thus negative externalities.
-When investing in fast trading technologies, institutions do not internalize these externalities.
+High-speed market connections and information processing improve the ability to seize trading opportunities, raising gains from trade.
+They also enable fast traders to process information before slow traders, generating adverse selection, and thus negative externalities.
+When investing in fast-trading technologies, institutions do not internalize these externalities.
 Accordingly, they overinvest in equilibrium.
-Completely banning fast trading is dominated by offering two types of markets: one accepting fast traders, the other banning them.
-However, utilitarian welfare is maximized by having i) a single market type on which fast and slow traders coexist and ii) Pigovian taxes on investment in the fast trading technology.
+Completely banning fast trading is dominated by offering two platforms: one accepting fast traders, the other banning them.
+Utilitarian welfare is maximized by having i) a single platform on which fast and slow traders coexist and ii) Pigovian taxes on investment in the fast-trading technology.

 Keywords: high frequency trading, liquidity, welfare, adverse selection, investment